dimitriusborges/memalloc/src/alloc_strategies/arena/README.md

 ## Implementation

-We use a single array as our memory bank, where we control its size and current free position:
+We use a single array as our memory bank.
+We control its size and current free position:

 ```
 unsigned char mem_bank[1000];